-2.3 Generation of Non-thermal Plasmas
+2.1.3 Types of Non-Thermal Plasmas

-It is customary to divide non-thermal plasmas into distinctive groups depending on the mechanism used for their generation, their pressure range, or the electrode geometry.
-In this section, we will briefly list the most notable characteristics of the following five non-thermal discharges (Eliasson and Kogieschatz, 1991);
+It is customary to divide non-thermal plasmas into distinctive groups depending on the mechanisms used for their generation, their pressure range, or the electrode geometry.
+The most notable characteristics of six non-thermal discharges are listed as follows (Eliasson and Kogieschatz, 1991).

-- 2.3.1 Glow discharge
+- 1) Glow discharge

-- 2.3.2 Silent discharge
+- 2) Silent discharge

-- 2.3.3 Radio Frequency discharge
+- 3) Radio Frequency discharge

-- 2.3.4 Microwave discharge
+- 4) Microwave discharge

-- 2.3.5 Corona discharge
+- 5) Corona discharge

+- 6) Dielectric barrier discharge

-As shown in Figure 2.2, the discharges are grouped according to their temporal behaviour, pressure range, and appearance.
+As shown in Figure 2.2, the discharges are grouped according to their temporal behavior, pressure range, and appearance.